-The Latin LGBTIQ+ Catholics of the Global Network of Rainbow Catholics and ally groups seek to investigate the experience of their community in the ecclesial sphere and identify possible scenarios of transformation, greater inclusion and visibility within the Synodal process and local pastoral work.
-So, more than 800 Latin LGBTIQ+ Catholics and their families answered from November 19th to 26th the “Survey on Inclusive Latin LGBTIQ+ Catholics for the Synod”.
-The data and results of the survey release for the first time facts and trends about the perspectives and experiences of the Latin LGBTIQ+ Catholics, their families and alies in the Church.
+The Latin LGBTIQ Catholics of the Global Network of Rainbow Catholics and ally groups seek to investigate the experience of their community in the laic and ecclesial sphere and identify possible scenarios of transformation, greater inclusion and visibility within the Synodal process and local pastoral work.
+So, more than 800 Latin LGBTIQ Catholics, their families and allies answered from November 19th to 26th the “Survey on Inclusive Latin LGBTIQ Catholics for the Synod”.
+The results of the survey release for the first time trends, perspectives, experiences, and demographics of the Latin LGBTIQ Catholics, their families and alies in the Church.

 The following is a brief list of answers and trends that lead us to build some general and major insights that are part of the Rainbow Letter to the Ecclesial Assembly that was shared on November 26th during their Online Meeting as well as on GNRC Social Media and Website:

-- 97% of those who answered the survey have are part of the LGBTIQ+ community, allies or would like to see a more positive approach for the rainbow catholic community in the church.
+- 98% of those who answered the survey have are part of the LGBTIQ community, allies or would like to see a more positive approach for the rainbow catholic community in the church.

-- 98% believes that a major step for inclusion is the recognition of the presence of LGBTIQ+ people and their families in the Church, establishing that sexual orientation and gender identity are not an option but rather part of human creation and diversity
+- 99% believes that a major step for inclusion is the recognition of the presence of LGBTIQ people and their families in the Church, establishing that sexual orientation and gender identity are not an option but rather part of human creation and diversity

-The survey is considered a representative sample of Latin LGBTIQ+ Catholics that belong to inclusive communities as according to the group consulted in the region, their current total and active membership arises to more than 1.200 people, including LGBTIQ+ folks, their families and allies.
-Then, we can find that 478 of the people in the survey declare themselves to belong to these communities – from the total of 679 LGBTIQ+ folks, families and allies that referred as well as Catholics – which is more than a 50% higher than the minimal sample size requested to make it statistically significant.
+The survey is considered a representative sample of Latin LGBTIQ Catholics that belong to inclusive communities as according to the group consulted in the region, their current total and active membership arises to more than 1.200 people, including LGBTIQ+ folks, their families and allies.
+Then, we can find that 509 of the people in the survey declare themselves to belong to these communities, which is more than a 72% higher than the minimal sample size requested to make it statistically significant.